-Prerequisites: MBA-GM: GM 4207 MS-GM/GF: FIN 4002 MA-GAM/MS-GMKT students are not eligible for this course
+MA-GAM/MS-GMKT students are not authorized to enroll in this course

 GF 5250 MULTINATIONAL CORPORATE FINANCE (FORAD)

 (3 credits) This course applies the theories of managerial and international finance to the problems of multinational treasury management.
 Topics include issues and techniques in multinational funds transfers, identifying and measuring foreign exchange and interest rate risk, multinational tax planning, managing foreign exchange and interest rate risk, hedging instruments, including forward contracts, options, and swaps, and financially engineered synthetics.
 Students also manage the financial functions of a computer-simulated multinational corporation, construct a biennial report summarizing their management results, and present oral reports to a board of directors consisting of professors and invited business professionals.
 This course is not offered every trimester.